jquery paste

 Getting Lost (and Found) in Italy

-Exploring in the Umbrian Hills
+An Adventure Exploring the Umbrian Hills

 Today was a good day for a hike.
-After many thunderstorms and much overcast weather, today's sunshine encouraged my decision to explore the hills around our Umbrian homestead.
+After a series of thunderstorms and much overcast weather, today's sunshine encouraged my decision to explore the hills around our Umbrian homestead.
 I was on my own, and my destination was a hike to the chestnut grove across the ravine into the deeper part of the forest.
-A good and then bad idea.
+A good and then a very bad idea.
+It's not hard to find the right path if you know the way.
+But then, nothing is hard -- if you know the way.

 The Chestnut Grove